 FOOD BANKS

-More than $250,000 to Food Banks that supply the greater north central Texas region with nearly 1 million meals
+More than $290,000 to Food Banks that supply the greater north central Texas region with over 1 million meals.

 NON-PROFITS

-Building on $115,000 given in times of crisis to various providers and services after natural disasters such as Hurricane Harvey and during the COVID-19 pandemic
+Building on $115,000 given in times of crisis to various providers and services after natural disasters such as Hurricane Harvey and during the COVID-19 pandemic.
+More than $60,000 donated to local nonprofit organizations providing aid to disadvantaged groups, equal opportunity programs and infrastructure for North Texas communities

 Community Involvement along the LBJ, NTE & NTE 35W TEXpress Lanes Corridors